Who the welfare reform affects

 - Tax Credits

 - Housing Benefit

-Full Service will only affect residents in Cheshire East who attend Crewe Job Centre from July 2017.
-The rest of the Cheshire East area will move to Full Service Universal Credit by the end of 2018.
+The whole of the Cheshire East area will move to Full Service Universal Credit by the end of 2018.

 To find out if you are able to claim Universal Credit, and if so, how much you are likely to receive, use the Universal Credit Calculator.